aaronn/pulse/README.md

 # Pulse

 ## Overview
-My first node project-- just familiarizing myself with Express / Socket.io.
+Basically my "Hello World" project for node.
+Familiarizing myself with Express / Socket.io.
 Click anywhere on the screen to send a pulse that anyone else viewing the page can see.

 Click more than once to string pulses together.